Turing machine: Equivalent models

 At the other extreme, some very simple models turn out to be Turing-equivalent, i.e. to have the same computational power as the Turing machine model.

 Common equivalent models are the multi-tape Turing machine, multi-track Turing machine, machines with input and output, and the non-deterministic Turing machine (NDTM) as opposed to the deterministic Turing machine (DTM) for which the action table has at most one entry for each combination of symbol and state.

-Read-only, right-moving Turing machines are equivalent to DFAs (as well as NFAs by conversion using the NDFA to DFA conversion algorithm).
+Read-only, right-moving Turing machines are equivalent to DFAs (as well as NFAs by conversion using the NFA to DFA conversion algorithm).

-For practical and didactical intentions the equivalent register machine can be used as a usual assembly programming language.
+For practical and didactic intentions, the equivalent register machine can be used as a usual assembly programming language.

 A relevant question is whether or not the computation model represented by concrete programming languages is Turing equivalent.
 While the computation of a real computer is based on finite states and thus not capable to simulate a Turing machine, programming languages themselves do not necessarily have this limitation.
 Kirner et al., 2009 have shown that among the general-purpose programming languages some are Turing complete while others are not.
-For example, ANSI C is not Turing-equivalent, as all instantiations of ANSI C (different instantiations are possible as the standard deliberately leaves certain behaviour undefined for legacy reasons) imply a finite-space memory.
+For example, ANSI C is not Turing complete, as all instantiations of ANSI C (different instantiations are possible as the standard deliberately leaves certain behaviour undefined for legacy reasons) imply a finite-space memory.
 This is because the size of memory reference data types, called pointers, is accessible inside the language.
 However, other programming languages like Pascal do not have this feature, which allows them to be Turing complete in principle.

 It is just Turing complete in principle, as memory allocation in a programming language is allowed to fail, which means the programming language can be Turing complete when ignoring failed memory allocations, but the compiled programs executable on a real computer cannot.